Capital adequacy ratio: Formula

 $\mbox{CAR} = \cfrac{T_1 + T_2}{a}$ ≥ 10%.

-The percent threshold varies from bank to bank (10% in this case, a common requirement for regulators conforming to the Basel Accords) and is set by the national banking regulator of different countries.
+The percent threshold varies from bank to bank (10% in this case, a common requirement for regulators conforming to Basel III) and is set by the national banking regulator of different countries.

-Two types of capital are measured: tier one capital ($T_1$ above), which can absorb losses without a bank being required to cease trading, and tier two capital ($T_2$ above), which can absorb losses in the event of a winding-up and so provides a lesser degree of protection to depositors.

 Use

 Capital adequacy ratio is the ratio which determines the bank's capacity to meet the time liabilities and other risks such as credit risk, operational risk etc. In the most simple formulation, a bank's capital is the "cushion" for potential losses, and protects the bank's depositors and other lenders.
 Banking regulators in most countries define and monitor CAR to protect depositors, thereby maintaining confidence in the banking system.

 CAR is similar to leverage; in the most basic formulation, it is comparable to the inverse of debt-to-equity leverage formulations (although CAR uses equity over assets instead of debt-to-equity; since assets are by definition equal to debt plus equity, a transformation is required).
 Unlike traditional leverage, however, CAR recognizes that assets can have different levels of risk.